cedeber/concise-rust-book/src/ch01-03-ownership-borrowing-slices.md

 ### Stack-Only Data: Copy

 Types such as integers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
-In other words, there’s no difference between deep and shallow copying here, so calling clone wouldn’t do anything different from the usual shallow copying and we can leave it out.
+In other words, there’s no difference between deep and shallow copying here, so calling clone would not do anything different from the usual shallow copying, and we can leave it out.

 > Rust has a special annotation called the `Copy` trait that we can place on types that are stored on the stack like integers are.